isabella232/ios-sdk-example-app/README.md

 ## SDK Usage <a name="usage"></a>

 Everything you need to know on how to use the SDK is in the following classes `Controllers/VibesFacade.swift` and `AppDelegate`.

+IMPORTANT: Remember to update your Vibes APP KEY in the AppDelegate.m (Search for YOUR APP KEY HERE)